 Parking area at the rear of the property for up to four vehicles.

 Minimum stay of three nights.

-Whether it is the great outdoors with fabulous beaches, surfing and water sports, walking the spectacular rugged coast, enjoying a gastronomic dining experience at a top chef’s restaurant, the award winning Eden Project and it’s biomes, exploring quaint fishing villages and harbours, or shopping in the independent shops and galleries, S93369provides the perfect home from home to discover the fabulous variety of things to do.
+Whether it is the great outdoors with fabulous beaches, surfing and water sports, walking the spectacular rugged coast, enjoying a gastronomic dining experience at a top chef’s restaurant, the award winning Eden Project and it’s biomes, exploring quaint fishing villages and harbours, or shopping in the independent shops and galleries, 2 Kitts Hill provides the perfect home from home to discover the fabulous variety of things to do.

 This holiday at a glance

 Additional featuresOne of the twin beds has a pull out divan suitable for a child.

 Spacious Neptune kitchen/dining area with panoramic bi-fold doors.

 smeg range electric cooker with double oven and electric hob in kitchen.

 Multi-function microwave, small fridge, small freezer and dishwasher.